 A conservation area aims to preserve and protect the character of an area; this can be made up of buildings, open spaces, views, trees, and other features.
 The objective of defining a conservation area is to provide for the preservation and enhancement of the special interest of the place.
-The intention is not to stifle change, but to provide for the positive management of these unique areas.
+The intention is not to stifle change, but to monitor and provide positive management of these unique areas.

 Permitted development rights allow some minor developments to sometimes take place without specific consent, such as the building of a fence or small extensions to the rear of a property; this is outlined within the General Permitted Development Order (GPDO) (1).

-Currently the only conservation area in the East Riding with an Article 4 Direction is the village of Atwick, which covers a small number of properties.
-We are also proposing the introduction of an Article 4 Direction covering part of Bridlington Quay conservation area.
+Currently the only conservation area in the East Riding with an Article 4 Direction is the village of Atwick, which covers a small number of properties regarding external windows and doors.
+The conservation team has more information on this if required.

 Cookies are files saved in the browser of your computer, tablet or phone, when you visit a website.
 These cookies store various information such as whether you are logged in, what pages you visit, user preferences, and can be linked to online marketing campaigns.
 More information is available in the advanced cookie settings area below, as well as in the Cookies Statement.

 You can change your cookies settings at any time by visiting the Cookies page or from the Cookies link in the footer.Accept all cookies Reject all cookies

 Necessary cookies are required to enable core functionality, such as logging in.
 These can only be turned off by changing your browser preferences.

 Statistics cookies measure web usage, such as Google Analytics and Hotjar.
 These cookies store information anonymously, such as what pages are visiting, which links are clicked and length of time on page.

 User settings cookies can store preferences such as default leisure centre location.